brojonat/incentivize-this-backend/solana/README.md

 # solana

-This package provides the Solana blockchain integration for the Reddit Bounty Board application.
+This package provides the Solana blockchain integration for the Affiliate Bounty Board application.

 ## Core Components